-Note that drop() method by default returns a DataFrame(copy) after dropping specified columns.
-In case you wanted to remove columns in place then you should use inplace=True
+Note that the drop() method by default returns a DataFrame(copy) after dropping specified columns.
+In case you want to remove columns in place then you should use inplace=True

 .